 Look for all the minor details that a free travel insurance policy will cover you for:

 - Trip duration: How many days will it cover?
-Some credit card policies only cover trips up to 3 months long, while a standalone travel insurance policy can cover up to 12 months depending on your choice of policy.
+Some credit card policies only cover trips up to three months long, while a standalone travel insurance policy can cover up to 12 months depending on your choice of policy.

 - Luggage: Will it cover lost belongings, or only cover theft or damaged personal goods?
 To what level are your belongings covered – is it enough to actually replace them if your entire suitcase or backpack is stolen?